 Hugh is a BSc, holding an honours degree in Urban Estate Management, a Fellow of the Royal Institution of Chartered Surveyors and a Fellow of the Royal Town Planning Institute.
-He is a Member of the Cambridge University Land Economy Advisory Board and a Member of the Board of Trustees of the London Academy of Music and Dramatic Art (LAMDA).
+He is a Member of the Board of Trustees of the IWM, Adviser to the Westminster Property Association and a Member of the Cambridge University Land Economy Advisory Board.

 Sir Steve Bullock was elected as Lewisham’s first directly-elected mayor in 2002.
 He was elected for a fourth term in May 2014.
 He serves as Deputy Leader of the Labour Group at the Local Government Association (LGA) and is Chair of the Commercial Board.
 He was elected to the London Councils’ executive in June 2010 and leads on Housing.

 Mayor Sir Steve’s local government career started in policy in the then Greater London Council (GLC).
 In 1982 he was elected on to Lewisham Council, where he served as Leader for five years between 1988 and 1993.
 He also ran a local Community Health Council and later became non-executive director and then Chair of Lewisham Hospital NHS Trust.